epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 ## Additional Datasets
 - Bechdel Test results : dataset containing a pass/fail marker for about 10000 films.
 - CPI per country : dataset giving inflation information for a range of countries.
 It is important to adjust box office revenue for inflation, especially considering that certain movies studied were produced over 100 years ago when money had a very different value.
+- Directors Gender : dataset of 5056 directors with their gender (male or female)

 ## Methods
 ### Part 1 : Data clean up and pre-processing